 Once an agreement to let a property to you has been made in principle, we will require confirmation of your identification to comply with our legal obligations under Anti Money Laundering regulations.
-Next you will complete a simple form providing us with the information we need to carry out a reference and pay across to us your administration fees.
+Next you will complete a simple form providing us with the information we need to carry out a referencing.
 This is provided by a third party specialist referencing company who will contact you directly to complete an online form.
 This should take no longer than 10 days if your referees are efficient and prompt in responding to the questions posed by the referencing company.
 If the results determine you require a guarantor then this will be discussed with the landlord.
-If the landlord is still happy to proceed subject to a satisfactory guarantor, then the exact same process will need to be gone through, together with the additional fees, as set out above.
+If the landlord is still happy to proceed subject to a satisfactory guarantor, then the exact same process will need to be gone through.

 On the day of taking up occupation, you will be met by a professional independent inventory clerk, who will have previously prepared a document which sets out a schedule of condition, together with photographs of every element of the property.
 You will be expected to go through this document with the clerk, agreeing any notable issues of condition.
 The meters will also be read at this point and we as agents will notify the utility companies and local authorities of the change of occupier details.
 You will have already paid across to us the rent and security deposit.
 Rent is payable monthly in advance and should paid on the same day each month.
 The security deposit is held in a protected clients account and is insured under the Tenants Deposit Scheme. www.tenantsdepositscheme.com

 We will come and make an inspection of the property initially after 3 months and thereafter every 6 months.
 This gives you the chance to talk to us about anything that you think might be relevant to the property.
 Unless, specifically required by the landlord, our tenancy contracts are for a minimum period of 12 months.

 When you come to leave